yash-amd/shark-ai/docs/amdgpu_kernel_optimization_guide.md

   value).
 Up to 256 AGPRs per thread on MI300.

 On CDNA2 and latter architectures, VGPRs and AGPRs share the same register file:
 512 registers * 64 threads per SIMD.
+More info here : https://rocm.docs.amd.com/en/latest/reference/gpu-arch-specs.html

 > [!TIP]
 > Register usage affects occupancy.
 A kernel utilizing all 256 VGPRs can